-eDonkey2000 network

-- popularity: several million users - not very interesting from algorithmic point of view (server-based)... - eMule is connected to a eD2K server - at login time, client informs about available files - client maintains a file with a list of servers (in order of acquaintance) - most servers are based on lugdunum software (not open-source) - client iterates from one server in the list to the next until roughly 300 results have been collected - concentration on "popular" servers, problematic when taken down (e.g. Razorback 2.0)?
+- eDonkey2000 network - popularity: several million users - technically uninteresting: server-based - eMule is connected to a eD2K server - at login time, client informs server about available files - client maintains a file with a list of servers (in order of acquaintance) - most servers are based on lugdunum software (not open-source) - client iterates from one server in the list to the next until roughly 300 results have been collected

+- concentration on "popular" servers, problematic when taken down (e.g. Razorback 2.0)?
-Kad network based on DHT

-- in more detail now...
+- Kad network based on DHT - in more detail now...